Sugz/VSCode-SendTo3dsMax/README.md

 - *Send to 3dsMax:* Execute the current file.
 If there is multiple 3dsMax instances, the user must first select one.
 - *Select 3dsMax instance:* When using multiple 3dsMax instances, this command allow the user to select the instance to communicate with.
 User can change the instance by running this command again.

+## Limitations
+This extension doesn't support unsaved file for now.
+It also save the current file before sending it to 3dsMax.